 Dues are not tax deductible as charitable contributions for federal income tax purposes but may deductible as an ordinary and necessary business expense.
 However, a portion of the dues is not deductible as an ordinary and necessary business expense to the extent that FPA engages in lobbying.
 The non-deductible portion for dues related to lobbying is 6.07%.

 FPA members receive digital and hard copy editions of FPA’s award-winning, peer-reviewed Journal of Financial Planning for the best current thinking, innovative, thought-provoking content, ideas and strategies plus continuing education credit with access to searchable archives.
 Download editions with the Journal app.
 As a member, you can also access the latest in theoretical and empirical research in personal financial management, including benefits and retirement planning, estate planning, investments, insurance, real estate, international investing, investor psychology and more through this quarterly supplement from the Academy of Financial Services and the Journal of Financial Planning.
-FPA members also receive subscriptions to Bloomberg Businessweek and Money magazines.
+FPA members also receive a subscription to Money magazine.

 Call or email FPA Member Services at 800.322.4237, MemberServices@OneFPA.org